caarbon/github-workflow/README.md

 ## Branching Model

+For repos that do not have separate environments (like this one) you should branch off of, and open pull requests into, `master`.

-All development repos should use the default branch of `develop`.
+For repos which involves releases per environment, the default branch will be `develop`.
 Pull requests should be branches off of `develop`.

 ```
 - `develop`     // master development branch